-The Plan and Disclosure Statement are the outcome of extensive negotiations among the Debtors, the COH Group, the Senior Noteholders, the Consenting Lenders and other stakeholders.
+The Plan and Disclosure Statement are the outcome of extensive negotiations among the Debtors, the COH Group, the Senior Noteholders, the Consenting Lenders (as defined below) and other stakeholders.
 The Debtors believe the Plan is reflective of these good faith negotiations and will treat Holders of Claims and Interests in an economic and fair manner.